danorel/bayesian-optimization/README.md

-# foobar
+# bayesian-optimization

-foobar is a Python project for dealing with ...
+bayesian-optimization is a Python project for dealing with hyperparameter tuning on ML/AI models

 ## Installation & Contributing